tigh-latte/showoff.nvim/README.md

 1. Whitelist modes.
 So, for example, don't display input when typing in insert of command mode.
 1. Exclude filetypes.
-1. Allows for you to override `display` function, just incase you want to send your output somewhere other than neovim.
+1. Allows for you to override `handler` function, just incase you want to send your output somewhere other than neovim.

 ### Installation